Black-banded crake: Taxonomy

 The black-banded crake was formally described in 1868 by the English ornithologists Philip Sclater and Osbert Salvin based a specimen collected in eastern Peru.
 They placed the species in the genus Porzana and coined the binomial name Porzana fasciata.
-(Note: Sclater and Salvin described the black-banded crake in a later volume of the journal under the binomial name Porzana hauxwelli.
+(Note: Sclater and Salvin described the black-banded crake in a later volume of the journal under the binomial name Porzana hauxwelli, after the zoological collector, John Hauxwell.
 The American ornithologist James L. Peters in the second volume of his Check-List of Birds of the World used this name rather than the earlier Porzana fasciatus.)
 The closest relatives of the black-banded crake were uncertain and the species was variously placed in the genera Porzana, Laterallus and Anurolimnas.
 Based on a molecular phylogenetic study published in 2023 the black-banded crake is now placed with four other crakes in the genus Rufirallus that had been introduced in 1856 by the French naturalist Charles Lucien Bonaparte.
 The genus name combines the Latin rufus meaning "rufous" with the genus Rallus that had been introduced by Carl Linnaeus in 1758 for the rails.
 The specific epithet fasciatus is Late Latin meaning "banded", from Latin fascia meaning "band" or "stripe"..
 The species is considered to be monotypic: no subspecies are recognised.